AnnaSzczolko/orderApp/README.md

 ## 🚀 Features

 * Full communication between frontend and backend
-* REST API for CRUD data operations
+* REST API for data operations
 * Backend connected to a database
 * Modern frontend setup with Vite
 * Clean and readable code structure

 ---

+## User can :

+* Browse available meals
+* Add selected meals to the cart
+* Modify cart items
+* Submit an order
+* Store the order on the backend server
+* Retrieve stored orders

+---

 ## 📈 What I learned

+* building a complete fullstack workflow
+* managing global state using Redux
-* building and connecting REST APIs
+* creating REST APIs with Express
-* handling async data flow in React
+* handling frontend–backend communication
-* structuring a fullstack project
+* deploying frontend and backend separately
-* deploying a web application
+* structuring a small production-like application

 ---